GUINNESS IN AMERICA

-They brewed their own Burke’s Beer, Ale and Stout and, as war in Europe loomed in the late '30's, Guinness and Burke began discussions about brewing Guinness in the Burke facility for the US market.
+The company brewed their own Burke’s Ale and Stout and, as war in Europe loomed in the late '30's, Guinness and Burke began discussions about brewing Guinness in the Burke facility for the US market.

-In 1943, Guinness bought the Burke brewery from the failing Burke and in June,1949 announced they were brewing Guinness Extra Stout for the US market.
+In the 1940s, Guinness bought the Burke brewery from the failing Burke (continuing to run the company as an importer/distributor) and after the ending of WWII announced they were brewing Guinness Extra Stout for the US market.
 It was only the second brewery Guinness would run outside of Ireland.
 (The first being the long-lived UK Park Royal brewery in London which closed in 2005).

 * Note - recipient name changed in above letter to protect the innocent

 (Above, left) US-brewed Guinness Stout was (Above, right) Philadelphia ad